lborocs/22cob290-part2-team-10/README.md

 - [Decent zustand youtube tutorial](https://youtu.be/sqTPGMipjHk)

 Note that we are not using zustand how it is _usually_ used and how it is used in the video.

-Instead, we are using it with [React context](https://github.com/pmndrs/zustand) to essentially use dependency injection - we inject the user in `_app.jsx`.
-We do this so we don't repeatedly set the user in each page: instead we just set the user once (for all pages requiring authorization) in `_app.jsx.
+We are using zustand in a way that is essentially dependency injection - we inject the user in `_app.jsx`.
+We do this so we don't repeatedly set the user in each page: instead we just set the user in one place - in `_app.jsx`.

 #### Layout/Sidebar